santhoshetty/articles-to-audio-extension/README.md

 ## Requirements

 - Chrome browser (version 88 or later)
 - OpenAI API key with access to GPT and audio models
+- This uses gpt-3.5-turbo and tts-1 model which consume much less credits compared to gpt4o.

 ## Privacy